 Once the antennas were mounted, we had to run the coax into the mall, and down into the center court over the gazebo (Yes, there was a gazebo).
 This was done by opening the air vent on the roof, and coercing a volunteer (usually Me) to climb inside, and snake the cables through the vent, , and down into the mall, hopefully without destroying the metal gridwork that was hung from the ceiling.

 I doubt whether we could get away with some of that stuff today, but what fun we had.
-I have several photos of mall shows, and will be posting them at some point.

 Field Day – We’ve operated Field Day just about every year that I can remember.
 We’ve had a few different sites.
 As I said earlier, in the early 1980s, Field Day was held at the Butler-Rodman Park pavilion.
 It was always fun hearing KD8P griping about the key clicks from WA8WHP’s Argonaut.